Few dishes tantalize my senses like blackened salmon, especially when it’s baked to crispy perfection in the oven.

 - Customizable Heat: Adjust the cayenne to suit your taste.

-- Great for Meal Prep: Reheats nicely without drying out.
+- Great for Meal Prep: Reheats nicely without drying out when warmed gently.

 - Simple Ingredients: Mostly pantry staples.